KILTprotocol/demo-mobile-wallet/README.md

 [Specs for the S, M and L versions](https://docs.google.com/document/d/14gR8-lnnevRxU5TQ6pHAxvqktfOA6wGutgXmPFcFCTM/edit#)

-## Demo setup
+## Demo flow

-If you'd like to demo the attestation part of tehe flow via the demo-client, you'll need to create a new identity in the demo-client **with the following mnemonic**:
+If you'd like to demo the attestation part of the flow via the demo-client, you'll need to create a new identity in the demo-client **with the following mnemonic**:
 `daring able century salute oxygen purse hub boat dry three core opera`

 ## Stack & Tools